Child Custody and Child Visitation

 • The child’s age

-• The health and ability to adapt to his or her home, school and community
+• The health and adaptability of the child to their home, school, and community

 What Are the Chances of a Father Getting 50/50 Custody in California?